NaazS03/cgSpan/README.md

 # <div align = center>cgSpan</div>

-**cgSpan** is an algorithm for mining maximal frequent subgraphs.
+**cgSpan** is an algorithm for mining closed frequent subgraphs.
 This implementation of cgSpan is built using an existing implementation for gSpan.

 **gSpan** is an algorithm for mining frequent subgraphs.